fredgibbs/fredgibbs.github.io/tutorials/qgis/overlaying-historic-maps-with-qgis.md

 {% include figure.html src="/images/qgis/topo0.png" caption="Adding a raster image of elevation data" %}

-You can see that this image has obscured our county map, so let's rearrange our layers--QGIS layers them from bottom to top, just as they appear in the Layers pane.
+You can see that this image has obscured our county map, so let's rearrange our layers.
+QGIS layers the data on the canvas as they appear in the Layers pane from bottom to top.
 Drag the county map layer above the image layer we just added.

 {% include figure.html src="/images/qgis/topo1.png" caption="Use the image as a base map instead" %}